dipeshkoirala21/internship-challenge/README.md

 # internship-challenge
-Listing api data in Recycler View
+Listing api data in Recycler View using retrofit...